 The duration and frequency of power outages is also uncertain.
-Oxford estimates that they will use the generators during emergency outages for no more than 40 hours per year.
 From 2003 to 2009, the average outage for all Grant County PUD power customers was about 2.5 hours per year.
 While this small amount of power outage provides some comfort that power service is relatively stable, Oxford cannot predict future outages with any degree of certainty.
-Oxford accepted a limit of emergency operation totaling 40 hours per year for emergency outage (all engines operate) and electrical bypass during switchgear and transformer maintenance (four engines operate) and estimated that this limit should be more than sufficient to meet their emergency demands.